sairam-penjarla/pdf-rag-ai-chatbot/readme.md

 ## 📘 Learn More

-For a detailed explanation and walkthrough of how this project works, check out my [blog post on this project](https://psairam9301.wixsite.com/website/post/ai-chatbot-with-a-knowledge-base).
+For a detailed explanation and walkthrough of how this project works, check out my [blog post on this project](https://psairam9301.wixsite.com/website/post/building-a-rag-application-part-1).

 ## 🎥 Watch the Video

-For a step-by-step guide, you can also watch the video on my [YouTube Channel](https://www.youtube.com/@sairampenjarla).
+For a step-by-step guide, you can also watch the video [YouTube video link](https://youtu.be/lq8kC6pAfsQ).